Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 This route is typically used by climbers attempting to summit who continue on past Advanced Base Camp and follow the North Col and then the Northeast Ridge to the summit.
 The trek to Camp 3 and the base of the North Col via the East Rongbuk Glacier is an incredible journey.

 Arrive in Kathmandu.
 You will be welcomed by a Great Nepal Representative at the airport and be transferred to your hotel.
-You will have a brief explanation about the travel itinerary.
+You will have a brief explanation about the Tibet Everest Advance Base Camp Trek itinerary.
 Stay overnight at Hotel in Kathmandu.

 This day we will issue the Chinese visa for the clients in the Chinese embassy at Kathmandu and all the official works will do by our office representative.
 We will go for full day sightseeing tour of Kathmandu City consists of Pashupatinath, Boudhanath and Bhaktapur City (Bhadgaun).
 Rest of the day free time for last minute shopping.
 Stay overnight at Hotel in Kathmandu.